Hepatitis

 Hepatitis C

 Hepatitis C (HCV) is a serious and sometimes fatal liver disease that is caused by the hepatitis C virus.
-Hepatitis C is primarily transmitted from contact with infected blood, but also can occur from sexual contact or from an infected mother to her baby.
+It is primarily transmitted from contact with infected blood, but also can occur from sexual contact or from an infected mother to her baby.
 Blood transfusions prior to 1992 and the use of shared needles are other significant causes of the spread of hepatitis C. The condition, which often produces no symptoms for decades, can destroy the liver, causing cirrhosis and liver cancer.

-There is no vaccine for hepatitis C. People who are at risk should be checked regularly for hepatitis C.
+There is no vaccine for hepatitis C. People who are at risk should be checked regularly for hepatitis C. Also, people who have hepatitis C should be monitored closely for signs of chronic hepatitis and liver failure.

 The following groups may be at risk for contracting hepatitis C: